 Find an EXPERIENCED acupuncturist or chinese medicine doctor.
 They can do incredible things for pain management and overall energy balance of the body no matter what your issue.

 Interview your doctor before you start shoveling out money.
 The fact that they’re holistic isn’t enough!
-Make sure they've dealt with patients who have your SPECIFIC issues.
+Look for a LICENSED NATUROPATH (they’ve completed med school and homeopathic training) Make sure they've dealt with patients who have your SPECIFIC issues.
 Don't be a guinea pig.
 It's a costly venture in more ways than one.

 Always get copies of all your tests or x-rays, scan them into your computer and have them ready to go.
 This will save you alot of money in retesting, also help your new doctor get an accurate picture.